Marcella Hazan and Bologna: 8 legendary recipes

 We take gelato pretty seriously in Bologna.

-We have a Gelato Museum, countless stunning gelato shops and it's not a coincidence that we end our Bologna food tour with gelato.
+We have a Gelato Museum, and countless stunning gelato shops and it's not a coincidence that we end our Bologna food tour with gelato.

 After a century Diana is still there under the portico of Via Indipendenza, but I would've loved to walk with you to make change your mind.